pszemraj/ai-msgbot/README.md

 <img src="https://user-images.githubusercontent.com/74869040/138378926-03c57fa5-d3e9-4a9b-a463-df4b7f66a6af.jpg" width="420" height="960">

 -   **Aside: the submitter of this image is also in the analytics club @ ETH Zurich, which the bot knew to reference.**

+### Other resources

+These are probably worth checking out if you find you like NLP/transformer-style language modeling: